nataliebock/Bock-Data-Science-Portfolio/MLStreamlitApp/README.md

 - ***Maximum depth:*** Changes how many levels the decision tree will have, with a smaller number meaning there will be fewer levels.

 - ***Minimum samples to split:*** The minimum number of samples required to allow a split in node.
-This is a helpful hyperparameter to help prevent oversplitting,when the data is split too much so the leaves will not have enough samples.
+This is a helpful hyperparameter to help prevent oversplitting, when the data is split too much so the leaves do not have enough samples.
 - ***Entropy vs Gini Index vs Log loss:***
   - ***Gini index:*** Measure of diversity based on the probability of certain values being in a node.
 A lower score, closer to 0, indicates a purer and better split. <ins>Lower gini index = better split</ins>